Outline public history - Simon GrantThis is a general-purpose chronology of main public events. Alternatively please see my professional CV. |

 2000 | Fourth child born.
 Singing with the William Byrd Singers of Manchester. | |

-2002–2008 | Work with the Centre for Recording Achievement and Cetis broadly centred around creating interoperability standards for ICT systems that support Personal Development Planning in the UK – similar to some of the work on e-portfolios elsewhere. | ![]() |
+2002–2008 | Work with the Centre for Recording Achievement and Cetis interoperability standards for ICT systems that support Personal Development Planning in the UK. | ![]() |

-2005 | Second marriage; lived in Bristol for a year.
+2005-08-13 | Second marriage while living in Bristol for a year.
 Sang briefly with the City of Bristol Choir | |

-2006–2013 | Living in New Mills, Derbyshire.
+2006–2013 | Lived in New Mills, Derbyshire.
 Fifth child born.
 Sang with Duodecimo, 2011 to 2013. | |

 2008–2015 | Senior Researcher and Learning Technology Advisor (part time) at the Institute for Educational Cybernetics, University of Bolton.
 Continued to take main responsibility for the areas of e-portfolios; and skills/competence technology. | ![]() |

 2009 | Author Electronic Portfolios: Personal information, personal development and personal values.
-Part 3 gives a useful introduction to the ideas behind much of my more recent work. | |
+Part 3 gives a useful introduction to the ideas behind some of my more recent work. | ![]() |

-2011–2013 | European expert team leader, InLOC.
-The InLOC project produced an information model, and suggested bindings, for the representation and communication of the core information contained in frameworks (or other structures) of skills, competences, etc. | ![]() |
+2011–2013 | European expert team leader, InLOC: an information model to represent and communicate the core information contained in frameworks (or other structures) of skills, competences, etc. | |

-2012 → | Contributor to P2P Foundation wiki.
-Most of my work for this wiki has been voluntary.
+2012 → | Contributor to P2P Foundation wiki, mostly voluntary.
 It stepped up from around 2017, and in 2019 I was asked to do some work on category pages.
 See my user page.
 I have also been an occasional Wikipedian.
 This experience has focused my interest in knowledge commons. | ![]() |

 2013–2020 | Lived at Lancaster Cohousing; involved with community governance.
 Sang with Divers Voyces of Lancaster, 2015 to 2020. | ![]() |

-2014–2015 | Director, Green Elephant Co-operative Limited.
+2014–2015 | Volunteer director, Green Elephant Co-operative Limited.
 Volunteer with B4RN | |

-2015 → | Co-founder and Partner, Cetis LLP (a co-operative limited liability partnership). | ![]() |
+2015 → | Co-founder and Partner (to 2024), Cetis LLP (a worker co-operative); from 2024, Associate | ![]() |

 2017-11 | Paraglider training with FlySpain, Algodonales, Spain. | |

-2019-05-28 | 2nd marriage ended, with ex-wife and child in Finland. | |
+2019-05-28 | Second marriage ended, with ex-wife and fifth child in Finland. | |

 2019–2022 | Involvement with Collective Presencing including formatting & enhancing the book. | ![]() |